 Indicators for Warren, Washington and Saratoga counties reveal limited health disparities as defined by the NYS Prevention Agenda.
 As demonstrated above, often times there is insufficient or unstable data to report on racial and ethnic disparities.
-Opportunities to improve these statistics may lie within the number of adults with health insurance, as both Warren and Washington counties fall below the

-Prevention Agenda benchmark.
+Opportunities to improve these statistics may lie within the number of adults with a regular health care provider, as all both Warren and Washington counties fall below the Prevention Agenda benchmark.
+Lastly, all three counties are below the benchmark for health insurance coverage.
 These indicators can provide initial information about potential problems in a community that may require further, more in-depth analysis.